-Many of my athletes are confused about what to eat for breakfast when they start to move away from the traditional sugar laden, carb heavy breakfasts like oatmeal and boxed cereals.
-The following 3, are tried and true breakfasts that deliver nutrients as well as prefect proportions of fats, proteins and carbohydrates.
+The following 3, are tried and true breakfasts that deliver nutrients as well as perfect proportions of fats, proteins and carbohydrates.
 My goal with offering these suggestions is to encourage eating real food before a race or hard training session so that you can get quality nutrition into your body before having to resort to sports nutrition for simple ease of use during a race.
 There are however lots of great options on the market now to keep it real even during a race.
 Look for those tips in an upcoming post.
 Also, for your convenience I’ve added links for purchasing information for the products I recommend.
 Just hover over the items in bold and click.

-1-2 tablespoons of organic chia seeds mixed with ½-1 cup of Real Coconut Milk, add 1 tablespoon of Great Lakes Gelatin or bulletproof collagen to bump up the protein content.
-Add berries, bananas, raw honey or maple syrup to taste.
+Add a handful of organic almonds or walnuts, organic berries, organic banana- raw honey or maple syrup to taste.
 A pinch of real salt to include some minerals and electrolytes and you are good to go for a delicious nutritious snack or breakfast

-3- Naturally smoked wild caught salmon with avocado and chia seeds (wrapped in a nori roll)with a squeeze of lemon – This is definitely my favorite pre-race meal.
+Naturally smoked wild caught salmon with avocado and chia seeds (wrapped in a nori roll)with a squeeze of lemon – This is definitely my favorite pre-race meal.
 I actually learned about the salmon from an ultra -runner who ate it before every long run event.
 Salmon is easy to digest and has tons of great protein and omega 3 fatty acids.
-Paired with ½ avocado and sprinkled with hemp hearts and real sea salt and a squeeze of lemon or lime- It is the perfect pre-race meal.
+Paired with ½ avocado and sprinkled with hemp hearts and real sea salt and a squeeze of lemon or lime- It is the perfect pre-race/ training meal or snack.